Argentine cuisine: Typical foods

+A fosforito is a ham and cheese sandwich using puff pastry as the bread.
 Sandwiches de miga are delicate sandwiches made with crustless buttered English bread, very thinly sliced cured meat, cheese, and lettuce.
 They are often purchased from entrepreneurial home cooks and may be eaten for a light evening meal.

-A sweet paste, dulce de leche is another treasured national food, used to fill cakes and pancakes, spread over toasted bread for breakfast, or served with ice cream.
-In terms of sweets, Alfajores are another key staple.
-These are shortbread cookies sandwiched together with chocolate and dulce de leche or a fruit paste.
+A sweet paste, dulce de leche, is used to fill cakes and pancakes, spread over toasted bread for breakfast, or served with ice cream.
+Alfajores are shortbread cookies sandwiched together with chocolate and dulce de leche or a fruit paste.
 The "policeman's" or "truck driver's" sweet is cheese with quince paste or dulce de membrillo.
-Dulce de batata is made of sweet potato/yam: this with cheese is the Martín Fierros sweet.
+Dulce de batata is made of sweet potato/yam; with cheese, this is called "Martín Fierro's sweet".
 Additionally, ice cream shops or heladerias are a big boom especially in the city of Buenos Aires.
-Argentinian ice cream comes in plenty of flavors (from fruits to cheesecake and even duce de leche flavors) and has a special smoothness as it follows a recipe very similar to that of Italian gelato.
+Argentinian ice cream comes in plenty of flavors (from fruits to cheesecake and even dulce de leche flavors) and has a special smoothness as it follows a recipe very similar to that of Italian gelato.

 Apples, pears, peaches, kiwifruits, avocados, and plums are major exports.

 A traditional drink of Argentina is an infusion called mate (in Spanish, mate, with the accent on the first syllable [MAH-teh]).
 The name comes from the hollow gourd from which it is traditionally drunk.

 The mate (gourd) or other small cup is filled about three-quarters full with yerba mate, the dried leaves and twigs of the Ilex paraguariensis.
 The drink, which is rather bitter, is sipped through a metal or cane straw called a bombilla.
 Mate can be sweetened with sugar, or flavoured with aromatic herbs or dried orange peel.

 Hot but not boiling water is poured into the gourd, drunk, then the mate is refilled.
 The mate is nearly full of leaves, so each refill only makes a small drink, but many refills are possible before the yerba is spent.
 In small gatherings it is traditional for one mate to be passed from person to person, filled by whoever has the kettle.
 It is customary not to thank the refiller routinely; a final gracias (thank you) implies that the drinker has had enough.

 Drinking mate together is an important social ritual.
 Mate cocido is the same leaf, which rather than brewed is boiled and served, like tea, with milk and sugar to taste.

 Other typical drinks include wine (sometimes with soda water added); tea and coffee are equally important.
 Quilmes is the national brand of pale lager, named after the town of Quilmes, Buenos Aires, where it was first produced.